irishryoon/TDA_on_lung_ECM/README.md

 * The input directory must have two subdirectories, one for each cell type.
 Let's say `cell_type1` and `cell_type2` are the names of the subdirectories.
 Here, cell type can refer to cancer cells, leukocytes, or ECM.
 	* In the subdirectories `cell_type1` and `cell_type2`, there must be csv files with the same name.
 This indicates that the csv files in the two subdirectories represent the point cloud from the same image.
 	* As before, each csv file is the xy-coordinates of the point clouds.
+* Note: Dowker persistence diagram computation takes longer than computing the usual persistence diagram.
+We therefore usually compute Dowker persistence diagrams on a subsample of the point cloud.
+Because of the random nature of subsampling, the subsampled cells will lead to slightly different Dowker persistence diagrams.
+Any analysis that uses Dowker persistence diagrams, such as PCA or UMAP, will also depend on the subsampling.

 ### Using Julia REPL
 To compute the Dowker features, start Julia.
 Make sure you are in the root directory of this git repository.
 Run the following: